Immortale-dev/QTest/README.md

 ____

 #### INFO_PRINT (string str)
-This macro requires one parameter to be passed **string str** and used to provide additional information to the test case.
+This macro accepts one optional parameter to be passed **string str** and used to provide additional information to the test case.
 Used only inside the `IT` macro **code scope** and will print the text you pass after the test case result.
+It also returns a std::basic_ostream object, so you can use `<<` operator to continue putting some more info to the info log.

 ***Example:***
 ```C++